Queen of Hearts (1989 film)

 Queen of Hearts is a British comedy film directed by Jon Amiel in 1989.

 Plot

-"An epic tale of romance, revenge... and cappuccino".
-An Italian couple marry for love and elope to London.
+"An epic tale of romance, revenge, and cappuccino".
+An Italian couple tie the knot out of love and elope to London.
 Four children later, they are running a café in the Italian Quarter.
-The story is told through the eyes of young Eddie Luca.
+The story is told through the eyes of the young boy Eddie.